thinkingcow/homeassistant/brazil/README.txt

 speak
    Staticially linked binary for the Rhaspberry PI speak.go
    Standalone "go" app to send text to the Rhasspy MQTT channel that simulates speech recognition.
 I could just call "mosquitto_pub", but this was harder.
+(Actually, using mosquitto_pub requires the optional json.jar to generate the mqtt messages, and that complicates running the server)
-   To build and install (or use the one, above):
+   To build and install (or use the included one):
      - install GO (v 1.1.18 or higher)
      - mkdir speak; cp speak.go speak; cd speak
      - go mod init speak